Blendfoul/RaceRoomServerUI/readme.md

 ##Usage

-+Start a command line on the project folder
++ Start a command line on the project folder

 ```
 cd server